 The Duke Neurosurgery Residency Program is a seven-year program that offers three positions annually.
 Duke participates in the National Residency Matching Program (NRMP) and accepts applications through the Electronic Residency Application Service (ERAS).

-Duke Neurosurgery’s residency program is designed to maximize learning potential in a collaborative environment that optimizes individual patient care and more global contributions to the field of neurosurgery.
-For example, our novel Surgical Autonomy Program, developed by the program director, allows residents to advance through specific steps for every type of operation, culminating in their ability to perform all procedures with minimal supervision.
+Duke Neurosurgery’s residency program is designed to maximize academic and surgical potential in a collaborative environment that optimizes individual patient care and more global contributions to the field of neurosurgery.
+For example, our novel Surgical Autonomy Program permits all residents to advance through specific steps for every type of operation, culminating in their ability to perform all procedures with minimal supervision.
 Meanwhile, features such as an elective Physician-Scientist Track, the Academic Day, a robust Global Health Program, and a Neuro-Inovations Program offer one-of-a-kind opportunities for residnets to formally foster and advance the types of additional interests that will make them highly desirable in the field.

-Duke-trained neurosurgeons are well positioned to be the innovators and visionaries of our time.
+Duke-trained neurosurgeons are uniquely positioned to become neurosurgical visionaries.
 We look forward to working with our new class of residents!

 Residency Program Coordinator

 Durham, NC 27710